-When I finally did get a processor, it was a $30 model because, come on, if you just want to make crumbs (and pesto) they should all be able to do that, right?
+When I finally did get a processor, it was a $30 model because if you just want to make crumbs (and homemade pesto) they should all be able to do that, right?
 Wrong.
 It was loud and made chunks the size of gravel.
 Sheesh, I had managed to do that with my rolling pin.

 Apparently the right tool can make the difference.
 So I recommend the same 7-cup model Cuisinart I bought, but you can certainly buy a bigger model if you need it.
 I like this size as it seems the most flexible to me- not to big and unwieldy, but not too small, either.

 In the years since this article was first published, a whole new selection of professional blenders have become available for reasonable prices.
 I now also have a Ninja Blender (and it’s not even the most expensive) that will make fine bread crumbs unlike my previous blenders.
 So if you have a good-quality blender, use it!

 So, on to making bread crumbs – now that I’m an expert crumb maker and all.

 What can I use for homemade bread crumbs?

 You can use literally any type of bread product to make crumbs with.
 If you are wanting gluten free crumbs, stick with those types of baked products.
 TIP: You can even make grain-free ‘crumbs’ by using processed nuts and seasonings!

 Here are just some of the things you can use to make bread crumbs:

 - Any stale pieces of bread left in packages.

 - Baking mistakes like the rolls pictured above – while they look perfectly fine, I forgot the salt.
 And let me tell you, forgetting salt in homemade bread is a big deal.
 Who would’ve thought a little salt could make something edible or not?
 But I made it so it wasn’t going to be thrown out – I just stuck it in the freezer until it was time to make bread crumbs.